Snowflake-Labs/SC.DDLExportScripts/SQLServer/README.rst

 sc-sqlserver-export
 ===================
-We’re excited to introduce sc-sqlserver-export, a simple tool to help exporting your SQLServer Code so it can be migrated to Snowflake.
+We’re excited to introduce `sc-sqlserver-export`, a simple tool to help exporting your SQLServer Code so it can be migrated to Snowflake.